 The viral disease has multiple symptoms and its effects may vary amongst different patients.
-Amongst the many uncertainties associated with this illness lies the question that: “Can Covid-19 cause high blood pressure?”
+Amongst the many uncertainties associated with this illness lies the question: “Is high blood pressure a symptom of COVID?”

 A study conducted with a sample of 5,700 hospitalized patients in the US revealed that 56% of them suffered from hypertension.
 Similar results were observed in other countries such as Italy and China.

 However, these results do not necessarily mean that high blood pressure after Covid rises in the person or by any chance is caused by it.
 The reason is that elderly are more at risk to contract Covid-19 and its side effects are also more severe amongst them.
 Therefore, it is no surprise that the median age of hospitalized patients was 63 years.

 Generally, when we grow older we tend to develop various health issues such as diabetes mellitus, obesity, and chronic kidney disease.
 It is difficult to deduce whether the high blood pressure condition observed amongst all patients was a coincidence or a consequence of either age or prevailing health conditions.

 Given the fact that more than 50% of the adult population in the US suffers from high blood pressure and the prevalence of this condition is directly proportional to age, the alternate can also be true: i.e. blood pressure is one of the factors that increase the risk of contracting Covid-19 but is high blood pressure a symptom of Covid 19?
 The simple one-word answer is NO!
 It increases the risk of COVID as the immunity is already weak because of hypertension, but it is not a sign of coronavirus.

 What can be the possible link between hypertension and Covid-19?

-Patients of hypertension are at an increased risk of suffering from heart diseases and strokes.
+Hypertension patients are at an increased risk of heart disease and strokes.
 They also have higher chances of kidney failure.
 Consequently, they have a weakened immune system.
 This may ultimately increase their chances of contracting all infectious diseases including Covid-19.

-Another view that is presented by many experts is that hypertensive individuals may be at increased risk during the pandemic, not because of their prevailing health condition but because of the medicines used to regulate high blood pressure.
+Another view that many experts present is that hypertensive individuals may be at increased risk during the pandemic, not because of their prevailing health condition but because of the medicines used to regulate high blood pressure.
 These medicines; namely ACE inhibitors and angiotensin receptor blockers (ARBs) are believed to increase the level of ACE2 enzyme in our bodies.
-Since the virus causing Covid-19 essentially needs to attach with this particular enzyme in order to be able to infect our cells, these drugs are considered to be indirectly responsible for causing Covid-19.
+Since the virus causing Covid-19 essentially needs to attach to this particular enzyme in order to be able to infect our cells, these drugs are considered to be indirectly responsible for causing Covid-19.

-In view of these concerns, some clinicians advise hypertension patients to discontinue the use of their medical drugs.
 However, no evidence has been found that doing so would reduce the chances of contracting Covid-19.
-In fact, many small-scale studies cited in a research paper by the American College of Cardiology revealed that no link was observed between the use of hypertensive drugs and severe Covid-19 cases.
+In fact, many small-scale studies cited in a research paper by the American College of Cardiology revealed no link between the use of hypertensive drugs and severe Covid-19 cases.